-There probably isn't a woman who wouldn't hold her breath when her doctor mentioned the word tumor.
-But when it's a fibroid tumor, there's usually little to fear.
+But when it’s a fibroid tumor, experts say there's usually little to fear.

 And while they sound scary, uterine fibroids, as medical conditions go, are majorly misunderstood.
-Here's what you should know about uterine fibroids.
+Learn what you should know about uterine fibroids.

 1. Fibroids are not cancer.

 They are renegade muscle cells that come together to form a fibrous knot or mass within or on the surface of the uterus.
 Many women have them, often without knowing it, but they're not cancerous.

 Most women develop fibroids at some point, and they usually make an appearance after puberty.
 In the United States, women ages 25 to 44 have about a 30 percent chance of having fibroids.

 3. The exact causes are unknown.